wouterj/symfony-docs/book/testing.rst

 .. code-block:: bash

-    # specify the configuration directory on the command line
     $ phpunit -c app/

 The ``-c`` option tells PHPUnit to look in the ``app/`` directory for a configuration